 When my son said he wanted a Darth Vader birthday cake, I started searching online for directions, only to find none.
 I found tons of sites suggesting using a special cake pan and pictures of finished cakes with no directions.
 I didn’t want to disappoint him, but I also didn’t want to spend a bunch of money on a cake pan I’d only use once.

 So I got out the cake pans I had, traced their shapes on paper, cut and pieced them together until I came up with my own Star Wars-inspired DIY Star Wars Darth Vader Cake.
-It was a big hit and went perfectly with our Storm Trooper Cupcakes.
+It was a big hit at his Star Wars party, and it went perfectly with our Storm Trooper Cupcakes.

 Have your own Star Wars fan at home?
 This Darth Vader cake idea is sure to be a huge hit at any DIY Star Wars birthday party.

 To make your own Darth Vader cake you will need: